MoreOutput/RockMUD/README.md

 * DB agnostic persistence

 ### Dependencies:
 * The latest version of the WS library is required.
-This is the single outside dependency and is contained to the core message passing functions.
+This is the single outside dependency for the server and is contained to the core message passing functions.
+Istanbul, Jasmine, and Request are development dependencies used in writing tests.
 * Development keeps up with latest node release.
 * Default terminal loads Bootstrap from CDN.